This page will go into Colliders and how to best use them in your space

 Mona uses Colliders in a variety of ways for different asset types.

 Make sure that there are no colliders in front of the Portal tagged object Collider.
-If there is a collider in front of it, the user may not be able to see it, making the portal only work as an entrance to the space.
+If there is a collider in front of it, the user will not be able to see it, making the portal only work as an entrance to the space.

 Objects tagged with 'Canvas' must have a mesh collider applied.
 No other collider works in this case.
+This collider will also be a physical collider.